Outfitter Wildlife Management

 If you’re hunting for a career in the outdoors, SIC can help!
 SIC’s Outfitter Wildlife Management program will prepare you for jobs in the rapidly growing commercial hunting, fishing and outdoor recreation industry.
 An advisory council of outdoor professionals guides the curriculum, and students can choose to take an externship course with potential industry employers after completion of the certificate.

-Finish the certificate in just one year!
+Finish the certificate in just one year or go for the Associate Degree over two years!

 This is a very hands-on program where students get to spend time monitoring wildlife populations, learning how to identify species and learning about game at the college level.
 Students will enjoy learning how to clean fish and deer, build stands and hone their hunting skills.
+Various wildlife techniques will be used to monitor, study, and manage wildlife populations.

 - Wildlife Business Basics